 NDB Cluster APIs: When two tables had different foreign keys with the same name, ndb_restore considered this a name conflict and failed to restore the schema.
 As a result of this fix, a slash character (

 /) is now expressly disallowed in foreign key names, and the naming format

-is now enforced by the NDB API.
+fk_nameis now enforced by the NDB API.
+(Bug #18824753)

 Processing a NODE_FAILREP signal that contained an invalid node ID could cause a data node to fail.
 (Bug #18993037, Bug #73015)

-References: This bug is a regression of Bug #16007980.
+References: This issue is a regression of: Bug #16007980.

 When building out of source, some files were written to the source directory instead of the build dir.
 These included the

 manifest.mffiles used for creating ClusterJ jars and the

 pom.xmlfile used by

 mvn_install_ndbjtie.sh.
 In addition,

 ndbinfo.sqlwas written to the build directory, but marked as output to the source directory in

+CMakeLists.txt.
 (Bug #18889568, Bug #72843)